anOsuPlayer/Moona/GUIDE.md

 # Moona guide

-Here you'll find everything you need in order to fully understand and start using Moona!
-Here you'll be introduced to the main framework's features and functionalities, for you to have a better understanding of what to do and how to do it.
-In this file you will not find any kind of documentation, for that you can consult the [official wiki](https://github.com/anOsuPlayer/Moona/wiki) here on GitHub!
+Here you'll find everything you need in order to fully comprehend and start using Moona!
+Here you'll be introduced to the main framework's features and functionalities, for you to have a better picture of what to do and how to do it.
+In this file you will not find any kind of documentation-like structures, for that you can consult the [official wiki](https://github.com/anOsuPlayer/Moona/wiki) here on GitHub!

 # Index